asimonov/FCND-Motion-Planning/WRITEUP.md

 The flight works beautifully.
 But with distance-based waypoints the drone movement along the path is jerky.
-I have improved here by making 'deadband' around waypoint a function of time and speed, see below.
+We have improved here by making 'deadband' around waypoint a function of time and speed, see below.